Eliminating indecisiveness and letting gamers feel confident with their purchases

 Before designing, I made sure to create low-fi mockups and explored different design decisions on how clips could be intuitively showcased to influence purchasing decisions.

-Having "Clips" as a section within the game page.
+Having "Clips" as a static section within the game page.
 Users could easily find and browse clips.

 A button on the game's page leading to a redesigned version of Steam's Community page (with clips as the main focus).